-- not process any personal data without documented agreement from The Fund - implement the level of security appropriate for the data, including standards for storage and transfer - ensure that all staff, subcontractors and freelancers working on the evaluation have signed confidentiality agreements - notify The Fund of any subcontractors we intend to use before using them and only use subcontractors who can show that they follow the same information security requirements as the consortium partners - co-operate with The Fund to facilitate any audits or inspections required - assist The Fund fully with regard to data subjects' right to access their data - notify The Fund of any personal data breaches without undue delay
+- not process any personal data without documented agreement from The Fund - implement the level of security appropriate for the data, including standards for storage and transfer - ensure that all staff, subcontractors and freelancers working on the evaluation have signed confidentiality agreements - notify The Fund of any subcontractors we intend to use before using them and only use subcontractors who can show that they follow the same information security requirements as the consortium partners - co-operate with The Fund to facilitate any audits or inspections required - assist The Fund fully with regard to data subjects' right to access their data - notify The Fund of any personal data breaches without undue delay parent/carers etc. - will be given assurance that no information which could be used to identify them will be made available without their agreement to anyone outside The Fund or the consortium partners.

 We will publish a privacy notice for the national evaluation to inform participants of their data subject rights.
-The information and consent forms will be co-produced with sites to ensure they are clear and demonstrate our desire to be transparent and encourage fully informed consent.
-All participants - staff, parent/carers etc. - will be given assurance that no information which could be used to identify them will be made available without their agreement to anyone outside The Fund or the consortium partners.
+The information and consent forms will be coproduced with sites to ensure they are clear and demonstrate our desire to be transparent and encourage fully informed consent.
+All participants - staff,